Particular/docs.particular.net/samples/throttling/sample.md

 snippet: ThrottlingBehavior

-NOTE: The above example creates a new message and does not copy headers of the original message.
-Should headers be required they need to be copied from the `context.Headers` into the  `SendOptions`.
+NOTE: The above example sends a copy of the original message, but without the headers of the original message.
+If the headers of the original message are required, they must be copied from `context.Headers` to `SendOptions`.